njsmith/posy/pybi/README.md

     with a given Pybi environment, without installing or running the Pybi environment.

+    TODO: is this really workable?
+There are also cases where the platform tags depend on the installed binary.
+For example, most Windows *systems* are compatible with both `win32` and `win_amd64`, and you can use either for the Python install, but then once you pick one you have to use the same platform for wheels.
+So a pybi installer needs to know that `win32` and `win_amd64` are both ok tags for pybis, but it feels awkward to also expect it to hardcode the knowledge of how those affect the resulting wheels.

+    I guess in this particular case it could be worked around within the pybi itself.
+On Windows, the interpreter also determines the full set of platform tags, so there's no need to use the `PLATFORM` wildcard at all -- the `pybi.json` can just list the full set of explicit tags.
+But there are probably similar cases on other systems?
+E.g. Linux 32/64 bit, or macOS on ARM with Rosetta 2?

   * `paths`: The install paths needed to install wheels, as relative paths starting at the root of the zip file.